ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 Please note that the listing of any individual implementation here does not imply endorsement by the IETF.
 Furthermore, no effort has been spent to verify the information presented here that was supplied by IETF contributors.
-This is not intended as, and MUST not be construed to be, a catalog of available implementations or their features.
+This is not intended as, and MUST NOT be construed to be, a catalog of available implementations or their features.
 Readers are advised to note that other implementations may exist.